 Check out everything you need to know about the Lough Avalla Farm Loop.

 This route offers a much better way to see the Cliffs of Moher than simply parking up across the road from them.
 Walk to the cliffs and you’ll enjoy the best views on the approach!
 The full Cliffs of Moher Coastal Walk is 18km long, but really you can start and finish anywhere, so make it as short as you like.
 But be warned, this route is along an exposed clifftop path so it requires some common sense and a healthy level of fitness.
 Combining steep ascents, flagstone steps and farm tracks, the Cliffs Of Moher Coastal Walk is a tough but spectacular walk.
 It will take four and half hours and is waymarked with a blue arrow on a white background.
 The usual starting point is Liscannor.

 OS Maps: 51, 52, 57 and 58

-For a long distance walk in Clare, then the Burren Way is exactly what you are looking for.
-The Burren is well known for its unusual landscape.
-And what better way to experience the limestone pavements than on foot.
+For a long-distance walk in Clare, the Burren Way is a great choice.
+The Burren is well known for its unusual landscape and what better way to experience the limestone pavements than on foot.
 Winding its way from Lahinch to Corrofin, the karst landscape of bedrock makes for a piercing contrast to the deep emerald green of the Atlantic swell below.
-It will take around five days to make your way around the quiet tarmac roads, forest paths, tracks and up a few of the sweat-inducing climbs.
+It will take around five days to make your way along the quiet tarmac roads, forest paths, tracks and up a few of the sweat-inducing climbs.

 Like this?
 You should check these out: